Arthur Lydiard: Training philosophy

 Lydiard's ground-breaking impact on distance running was recognised by Runner's World, which hailed him as All time best running coach.

-Lydiard constantly clashed with unimaginative and officious athletics administrators in his native New Zealand and in the countries that called upon his strong personality and coaching expertise to establish national athletics programmes.
+Lydiard frequently encountered resistance from conservative and bureaucratic athletics administrators, both in his native New Zealand and in the various countries that sought his expertise to help establish their national athletics programmes..

 The marathon-conditioning phase of Lydiard's system is known as base training, as it creates the foundation for all subsequent training.
 Lydiard's emphasis on an endurance base for his athletes, combined with his introduction of periodisation in the training of distance runners, were the decisive elements in the world-beating success of the athletes he coached or influenced.
 All of the training elements were already there in the training of Roger Bannister, the first miler who broke the 4-minute barrier for the mile, but Lydiard increased distance and intensity of training and directed the sport periodisation towards the Olympics and not the breaking of records.

 Periodisation comprises emphasising different aspects of training in successive phases as an athlete approaches an intended target race.
 After the base training phase, Lydiard advocated four to six weeks of strength work.
 This included hill running and springing.
 This improved running economy under maximal anaerobic conditions without the strain on the achilles tendon, as it was still done in running shoes.
 Only after this spikes were put on and a maximum of four weeks of anaerobic training followed.
 (Lydiard found through physiological testing that four weeks was the maximum amount of anaerobic development needed—any more caused negative effects such a decrease in aerobic enzymes and increased mental stress, often referred to as burnout, due to lowered blood pH.)
 Then followed a co-ordination phase of six weeks in which anaerobic work and volume taper off and the athlete races each week, learning from each race to fine-tune himself or herself for the target race.
 For Lydiard's greatest athletes the target race was invariably an Olympic final.

-Lydiard was renowned for his uncanny knack of ensuring that his athletes peaked for their most important races and, apart from his tremendous charisma and extraordinary ability to inspire and motivate athletes, this was largely a product of the periodisation principle he introduced into running training.
+Lydiard was renowned for his knack of ensuring that his athletes well prepared for their most important races.
+Apart from his charisma and ability to inspire and motivate athletes, this was largely a product of the periodisation principle he introduced into running training.